Cybersecurity Explained: What It Is & 13 Reasons Cybersecurity is Important

 What is cybersecurity?

 Cybersecurity refers to the efforts made to protect networks, systems, devices, and data from theft, damage, unauthorized access, and criminal use.
-It encompasses a broad range of measures, technologies, and practices designed to safeguard the confidentiality, integrity, and availability of information online.
+It encompasses a broad range of measures, technologies, and practices designed to safeguard the confidentiality, integrity, and availability of information online from different types of cyberattacks.

 As cyber threats continue to evolve and become increasingly complex, cybersecurity has become a priority for individuals, organizations, and governments around the world.
 Let’s take a closer look at why cybersecurity is important below.